Yes, you can create and own a website or two - or more! Best of all, it's easy. Let's get started with your first website.

 Step 1.
 Get a domain

 Pick a domain name you'll like and register it.
 We recommend NameSilo or Namecheap to register your domain.
-You can use GoDaddy, although I don't like them so much because they have a confusing checkout process where they're always trying to upsell you on something.
-For the beginner (or even for the more advanced person!)
-NameSilo is a highly reputable domain name registrar, and by far the easiest to use.
+You can use GoDaddy, although I don't like them because they have a confusing checkout process where they're always trying to upsell you on something.
+Instead we prefer NameSilo: it's a highly reputable domain name registrar, and by far the easiest to use.
 No mess, no fuss.
 NameCheap is also good - shop around between NameSilo and NameCheap to get the best deals.

 Be sure that you're not planning to use the domain in a way that could violate trademark law (or other laws).
 At the same time, so long as legal aspects are covered, don't over-think it.